 If you press OK and there is something wrong with the configuration you've set up, you'll get one of the following warning messages explaining what is wrong.
 The first two are self explanatory:

-If you add a card to a slot but forget to assign an I/O address, you'll see the following error message.
+If you add a card to a slot but forget to assign an I/O address, you'll see an error similar to the following message:

-If you assign the same address to two devices, you'll see this error message.
+If you assign the same address to two devices, you'll see a message like this one: